-The most important thing to note in 2021 is that due to COVID-19, the MLK Historic Site buildings are temporarily closed this year.
+The most important thing to note in 2022 is that due to COVID-19, the MLK Historic Site buildings are temporarily closed again this year.
 Visitors are welcome to park and take a self-guided tour of the campus, though.

 The following information about the historic site is from 2020, when the buildings were open.

 The Martin Luther King Historic Site is part of the National Park Service.
 Kids can pick up a Junior Ranger booklet at the front desk to help guide them through the museum.

 Trading cards are available at the desk as well.
 We pick these up whenever we visit a National Park and have quite a collection now.

 If you want to visit the King Center or MLK Birth Home, get there early.
 Tickets to see Dr. King ‘s home are free, but on a first come, first served basis and MLK weekend is sure to be very busy for both places.

 Don’t miss Ebenezer Baptist Church.
 You can take a self-guided tour of the church, or visit on Sunday for services.
 And plan to spend some time just walking the streets of MLK’s beloved community.